History

 Programme information

-• Single-discipline module: Master of History; abbreviation: mag. / Master of Arts; abbreviation: M. A.
+• Single-discipline course: Master of History; abbreviation: mag. / Master of Arts; abbreviation: M. A.

-• Double-discipline module: Master of History and … ; mag./ Master of Master of History and … / Master of Arts; abbreviation: M. A.
+• Double-discipline course: Master of History and … ; mag./ Master of Master of History and … / Master of Arts; abbreviation: M. A.

-*The full title for the double-discipline module depends on the individual choice of the second study programme.
+*The full title for the double-discipline course depends on the individual choice of the second study programme.

 8 (SQF), 7 (EQF), second cycle